Google Search Query Refinements Patent Updated

 5. The method of claim 2, comprising: obtaining, for each cluster, a rank score based on (i) the relevance scores of the search results that reference resources that match the resources of the cluster, and (ii) a quantity of the resources of the cluster; and selecting, as refinement clusters, a top n clusters with the highest rank score, wherein n is a positive integer, wherein each representative search query is selected from one of the refinement clusters, and wherein selecting a subset of the search queries further comprises selecting one or more search queries from the representative search queries of the m clusters with the highest rank score, wherein m is a positive integer.

 Counting up the amount of resources of different clusters that might be determined to be relevant to a refinement reminds me of Google’s patent on Context Vectors, which counts the number of times a certain meaning of a word is found in a knowledge base as a way of giving a weight to different meanings of words.
-This new patent’s rank score similarly gives weights to different refinements.
+This new patent’s rank score similarly gives weights to how often different refinements show up in search results.

 So a refinement for “jaguar” that is a car is counted and considered against a “jaguar” that is an animal.
 Both are offered as refinements by Google, and are ranked differently based upon rank scores.